 - Experienced RMBS Investment Team.
 Mr. Jeffrey, our Senior Vice President and Chief Investment Officer, has over 20 years of experience trading and investing in RMBS.
 Since joining American Capital in September 2007, Mr. Jeffrey has led American Capital's eight-member RMBS investment team, which includes Messrs.
 Yu and Smith, each of whom is an officer of our Manager.
 Messrs.
 Jeffrey, Yu and Smith have an average of 21 years of RMBS investing experience and have worked together for the majority of their professional careers.
 We expect American Capital's experienced investment team to be a differentiating competitive advantage relative to our competitors. - Focused Investment Strategy.
 Our investment strategy seeks to optimize our risk adjusted returns by creating an investment portfolio consisting exclusively of agency securities.
 Because we will invest exclusively in agency securities, our investment portfolio will have limited credit risk due to the guarantee of principal and interest payments by a U.S. Government agency or U.S. Government-sponsored entity.
 We expect our focused investment strategy to be a competitive advantage relative to other residential mortgage investors that have experienced a deterioration in the credit performance of their residential mortgage loan investment portfolios. - Access to American Capital's Fund Raising Capabilities.
-We will have access to American Capital's infrastructure including its dedicated equity and debt capital markets teams, which collectively have 21 employees, as of September 30, 2007.
+We will have access to American Capital's infrastructure, including its dedicated equity and debt capital markets teams, which collectively have 19 employees, as of December 31, 2007.
 American Capital has demonstrated its ability to raise significant amounts of debt and equity capital during various market environments and we believe we will benefit from American Capital's experience and guidance in this regard.
-Since its initial public offering in 1997 through September 30, 2007, American Capital has completed 30 common stock offerings raising net proceeds in excess of \$5 billion, successfully raised approximately \$4 billion of public and private term debt and completed 10 securitization transactions totaling approximately \$3 billion.
+Since its initial public offering in 1997 through December 31, 2007, American Capital has completed 31 common stock offerings raising net proceeds in excess of \$5 billion, successfully raised approximately \$4 billion of public and private term debt and completed 10 securitization transactions totaling approximately \$3 billion.
 Additionally, American Capital has equity and debt financing relationships with more than 40 global financial institutions.
 We believe that having access to American Capital's fund raising capabilities provides a competitive advantage relative to our competitors and will assist us in our efforts to build our investment portfolio over time. - Strong Alignment of American Capital's and our Manager's Interests.
 American Capital will purchase \$50 million of our common stock at the initial public offering price in a private placement, and will own approximately % of our outstanding common stock upon the completion of this offering, or % assuming the underwriters exercise the over-allotment option in full (which percentages include shares of restricted common stock to be issued to American Capital, as a component of our Manager's compensation, simultaneously with completion of this offering).
 In addition, our Manager will be entitled to receive incentive compensation to the extent that our Core Earnings exceed a specified threshold, and may elect that up to 25% of each quarterly installment of its incentive compensation be paid in shares of our common stock.
-See "Our Manager, American Capital and the Management Agreement-Our Management Agreement."
-We believe that American Capital's significant ownership of our common stock upon completion of this offering, and our Manager's incentive compensation structure, will align American Capital's and our Manager's interests with our interests. - Clean Balance Sheet With No Legacy Investment Portfolio.
+See "Our Manager, American Capital and the Management Agreement-Our Manager"s incentive compensation structure, will align American Capital's and our Manager's interests. - Clean Balance Sheet With No Legacy Investment Portfolio.
 As a newly-formed entity with no legacy investments, we intend to build an initial investment portfolio consisting exclusively of agency securities that will be acquired after this offering.
 As a result, the performance of our initial investment portfolio will not be affected by any previously purchased agency securities generating lower net interest income.